 A Dedicated Servant

 The most pressing need Sister Marion Agnes sought to address was the desperate situation of inadequate and unsafe housing.
 Working with others from LESAC she was involved in many aspects of community renewal for the neighborhoods of the Lower East Side including homesteading of buildings, housing for low income families, furniture and household items for those in need, Tompkins Square Park renewal, havens, and the Interfaith Housing Coalition.
 She helped rehabilitate numerous buildings on the Lower East Side, including 721 East 6th Street and the most recent brick and mortar project of Nazareth Housing which was named in her honor: Marion Agnes House at 206 East 4th Street.

-Maintaining a low profile in her work even as her compassion for people helped shape the quality of life in the Lower East Side/Alphabet City, these critical grassroots efforts organized by Sr. Marion Agnes has left a legacy that today is Nazareth Housing.
+Sister Marion Agnes maintained a low profile in her work even as her compassion for people helped shape the quality of life in the Lower East Side.
+These critical grassroots efforts organized by Sister Marion Agnes formed the basis for Nazareth Housing in 1983.
 Known by many long time residents and community activists of the Lower East Side, Sister Marion Agnes always extended herself in service to anyone in need who sought her help.
 Sister Marion Agnes was a well loved and admired as a religious sister, community advocate and doer of good for those most in need.